Tent serves as short-term fix, with hopes of new building coming

 “Weather conditions are great today, but I’ve been here when it’s poured all day,” Schesel said.
 “If we had a storm, we wouldn’t be sitting here.”

-Like Lehmann, Schesel pointed out that Clark County is looking at constructing a new animal building for its fairgrounds, and so is the Wisconsin Valley Fair in Wausau.
+Like Lehmann, Schesel pointed out that Clark County is looking at constructing a new animal building for its fairground, and so is the Wisconsin Valley Fair in Wausau.

 “I hope (a new building) happens soon,” he said.